 A gentle reminder: Campers are usually very nature-loving people and do not discard waste or debris in nature.
 Yet, with the limited disposal sites, it does happen that wastewater is disposed off in inappropriate areas.
 Just know, that such actions only lead to further restrictions for motorhomes, up to a complete ban.

-Pitch in Port Vell, Costa de los Pinos
+Campsite in Port Vell, Costa de los Pinos

 The area around Costa de los Pinos is touristy, but not as busy as Cala Millor next door.
 The parking lot at the old harbor Port Vell is located close to the sea, directly on the coastal road.
 The sea, however, is not visible due to some tall buildings.